LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: The Properties of LCEz4-M1

-Although we do not identify clear merger signatures in the main galaxies, LCEz4-M1 appears to reside in an overdense environment.
-Using the JADES photometric-redshift catalog, we select galaxies within a $z = 4.444 \pm 0.1$ slice and find that LCEz4-M1 is located in a significant overdensity.
-We further examine the MUSE-HUDF LAE catalog and select LAEs within a velocity window of $\Delta v \le 1000~\mathrm{km~s^{-1}}$ relative to LCEz4-M1.
-We identify 15 LAEs in the vicinity of the source, suggesting that these galaxies may constitute a proto-cluster at $z = 4.444$.
-In such an environment, the enhanced gas density can reduce the angle-averaged LyC escape fraction by increasing the effective H\,\textsc{i} covering along typical sight lines.
-However, the elevated interaction rate and dynamical activity expected in overdense regions may facilitate the formation of low-column-density channels, leading to strong LyC leakage.
-Moreover, the intense star formation activity in proto-cluster environments may efficiently consume neutral gas, further facilitating LyC escape.
+Although we do not identify clear merger signatures in the main galaxy, LCEz4-M1 may reside in a locally overdense environment.
+Using the JADES photometric-redshift catalog, we select galaxies within a redshift slice of $z = 4.444 \pm 0.1$ and find that LCEz4-M1 lies in a region with a relatively high projected surface density of galaxies.
+We also examine the MUSE-HUDF LAE catalog and select LAEs within a velocity window of $\Delta v \le 1000~\mathrm{km~s^{-1}}$ relative to LCEz4-M1.
+In this search, we identify 15 LAEs in the vicinity of the source.
+These nearby galaxies suggest that LCEz4-M1 may be located in a locally overdense region at similar redshift.
+However, given the depth of the available data and the lack of a completeness analysis, the current evidence is not sufficient to establish that the source resides in a proto-cluster.
+If LCEz4-M1 indeed lies in a dense environment, interactions and dynamical perturbations may influence the structure of the interstellar and circumgalactic medium and thus affect LyC escape.